JohelEGP/CppCoreGuidelines-es/CppCoreGuidelines.md

         return 0;   // zero indicates "good"
     }

-The problem is of course that the caller now have to remember to test the return value.
+The problem is of course that the caller now has to remember to test the return value.

 **See also**: [Discussion](#Sd-???).